Abhishek2091/MbitionCodeChallenge/README.md

 1.First clone the googletest repo from git clone https://github.com/google/googletest/

-Next copy the googletest folder under lib folder.
+Next create a lib folder under root directory and copy the googletest folder in lib folder.

 2.In root directory of the repo, create a build directory using command "mkdir build".